U.S. Geological Survey Manual

 B. The USGS Occupational Safety and Health Award of Merit.
 This award is the highest award bestowed by the bureau for outstanding OSH achievement.
 The OSH Award of Merit recognizes and demonstrates management’s high regard for USGS employees who have made significant contributions toward the achievement of positive results in the advancement of occupational safety and health.
 The accomplishments of the individual or organization contribute toward the establishment of a safe and healthful environment that in turn contributes to a culture that will move the USGS toward the goal of zero loss to personnel and material resources.

-5. Awards Criteria.
+5. DOI OSH Award of Excellence and USGS OSH Award of Merit.
 Criteria provide standards for recognition of outstanding occupational safety and health performance.
 Nominees have demonstrated outstanding performance and produced significant results that align with one or more of the DOI or the USGS OSH Strategic Plan goals below:

 A. DOI Occupational Safety and Health Strategic Plan Goals.